DataVault/datavault/INSTALL.md

 ### Deploy web applications
 ```
-# deploy generated war files to the tomcat directory
+# Deploy the generated war files to the tomcat directory
 cd ~/datavault

 # Deploy the broker (REST API)